zonemaster/zonemaster/docs/specifications/functional-tests/Restriction-TP/restriction01.md

 specification described in the previous paragraph.

 ### Results
-Since it is not possible to fit in more than 63 octets in a label , this test is not done
+Since it is not possible to fit in more than 63 octets in a DNS label , it is impossible to run this test.